thereserveforce/www.thereserveforce.com/src/content/blog/it1-bits-feb-2021.md

 <!--more-->

-We all know how quick and efficient word spreads around the reserve (kidding).
+We all know how quick and efficient word spreads around the Navy Reserve (kidding).
 I just wanted to give a quick summary of some new IT-related updates.

 	1. CLO Enablement (PLEASE READ!
 VERY IMPORTANT!)
 	2. Fix for eLearning